SamDecrock/node-xmlreader/README.md

 	console.log( res.response.who.at(1).text() ) ;
 	console.log( res.response.who.at(1).location.text() );

-	// you can threat regular nodes as arrays: console.log( res.response.notes.at(0).text() );
+	// you can also get regular nodes like you get arrays: console.log( res.response.notes.at(0).text() );
 });
 ```